-Global population growth now stands at about 81 million p.a and expected to reach 9.6 billion by 2050.
-This has implications for food production, as this will lead to an increasing demand for more food, especially with the increasing number of people joining the new global middle class.
-This has not only led to an increase in the demand cereals, but also meat and other dairy products — especially in China and India—and is projected to remain high in the European Union, North America, Brazil, and Russia (wri.org).
+Global population growth now stands at about 81 million p.a and is expected to reach 9.6 billion by 2050.
+This has implications for food production, as this will lead to increasing demand for more food, especially with the increasing number of people joining the new global middle class.
+This has not only led to an increase in the demand for cereals, but also meat and other dairy products — especially in China and India—and is projected to remain high in the European Union, North America, Brazil, and Russia (wri.org).
 This is termed nutritional transition – a change in diet from staple carbohydrates towards meat and fish proteins, typically due to a rise in incomes from $2 to $10(Oakes, 2018).

 - Population growth: 70%

 - Increase in per capita income: 30% of which 22% will be from an increase in average kcal/person/day and 8% from a shift in diets